 Besides all these, I love travelling.
 I have a keen desire to explore the world and tread the untrodden, gathering ethereal experiences in the ephemeral moments of life.
 I like watching movies that make people think.
 I like to express my thoughts through writing.

-The following articles feature my views on science related topics:
+The following news articles feature my views on science related topics: